The 20/20 Experience World Tour: Costumes

-Broadcast & recordings
+Broadcast and recordings

 The concert film Justin Timberlake + The Tennessee Kids premiered on Netflix on October 12, 2016.
 Prior to premiering at the Toronto International Film Festival, Timberlake dedicated the film to Prince.
 "His influence is all over everyone's music and there's so much that I feel like I've maybe consciously and unconsciously borrowed from him that it felt right", he told E!
 "It just feels right to dedicate the film to him."
 The concert film showcases the final date of the 20/20 tour at Las Vegas' MGM Grand Garden Arena.

 Demme and Timberlake first met when the director wanted to work with him after watching his work in The Social Network (2010); in the meeting they discussed Talking Heads' concert film Stop Making Sense, directed by Demme and an influence for the singer in his live performances.
 For Justin Timberlake + The Tennessee Kids, Demme used 14 operated cameras that Declan Quinn, the director of photography, and he deployed over many pre-filming engagements, two other free-floating cameras in the audience and one cameraman onstage with Timberlake.
 Reviewing the concert film, critic David Rooney from Billboard wrote:

 It's noteworthy that after two years and 134 dates on the 20/20 Experience World Tour, the act is drilled to perfection but never robotic.
 All six dancers combine precision with a personal signature, as do the musicians and singers who frequently step out from behind their 1940s big band-style JT music stands to cut loose.
 Timberlake is a magnetic performer who moves with twitchy sensuality in his Tom Ford tux.
 But I could just as easily have watched bespectacled vocalist Jack E. King III get his groove on all night, since there's nothing quite so ecstatically graceful as a heavy-set dude with funk in his bones.